Kingpin: Life of Crime

 Kingpin: Life of Crime is a first-person shooter developed by Xatrix Entertainment and published by Interplay Entertainment in June 1999.
 The game begins with the player character wounded and beaten up by associates of the crime boss The Kingpin, and the story follows his thirst for revenge.
-Released shortly after the Columbine High School massacre, the game attracted controversy due to the overall timing of its release; thus, it was not sold by various retailers in the U.S., despite receiving generally positive reviews from critics.
+Released shortly after the Columbine High School massacre, the game attracted controversy due to the overall timing of its release; thus, it was not sold by various retailers in the US, despite receiving generally positive reviews from critics.
 The game was also ported to Linux.

-In 2020, 3D Realms had announced a partnership with Interplay Entertainment to release a remastered version of the game, titled Kingpin: Reloaded.
-It was initially planned for a release in the middle of 2020, but due to development issues was delayed to an unspecified date.
+In 2020, 3D Realms announced a partnership with Interplay Entertainment to release a remastered version of the game, titled Kingpin: Reloaded.
+It was initially planned for a release later that same year, but due to development issues the game got delayed.
+It was eventually released on December 5, 2023 for PC.